etcd-io/website/content/en/docs/v3.6/feature-gates/index.md

 <!-- overview -->
-This page contains an overview of the various feature gates an administrator can specify on ETCD.
+This page contains an overview of the various feature gates an administrator can specify on etcd.

 See [feature stages](#feature-stages) for an explanation of the stages for a feature.

 <!-- body -->
 ## Overview

-Feature gates are a set of key=value pairs that describe ETCD features.
+Feature gates are a set of key=value pairs that describe etcd features.
-You can turn these features on or off using the `--feature-gates` command line flag on ETCD.
+You can turn these features on or off using the `--feature-gates` command line flag on etcd.

-ETCD lets you enable or disable a set of feature gates.
+Etcd lets you enable or disable a set of feature gates.
 Use `-h` flag to see a full set of feature gates.
 To set feature gates, use the `--feature-gates` flag assigned to a list of feature pairs: